nestjs/docs.nestjs.com/content/recipes/swagger.md

 As you may noticed, the `SwaggerModule` automatically reflects all of your endpoints.
 Also, in order to display the Swagger UI, `@nestjs/swagger` makes use of either `swagger-ui-express` or `fastify-swagger` depending on the platform.

-> info **Hint** If you want to download generated Swagger JSON file, you can navigatet to `http://localhost:3000/api-json` in your browser (assuming that your Swagger documentation is available under `http://localhost:3000/api`).
+> info **Hint** If you want to download generated Swagger JSON file, you can navigate to `http://localhost:3000/api-json` in your browser (assuming that your Swagger documentation is available under `http://localhost:3000/api`).

 #### Route parameters